 The ASG Breaker Grate is a specific type of Peterson anvil breaker grate used specifically for asphalt shingle grinding.
 The breaker grate has chromium steel breaker bars welded to the inside face which helps break up material more efficiently with this abrasive grinding feedstock.
 The abrasion resistant steel bars helps to extend the service life of this grate.
 These have small holes to get the desired output.

-Asphalt Shingle Grinding (ASG) is produced by processing asphalt roofing shingles to a small spec, generally under 3/8” to salvage the valuable asphalt and sand.
+Asphalt Shingle Grinding (ASG) is the process of producing Recycled Asphalt Shingles (RAS) by processing asphalt roofing shingles to a small spec, generally under 3/8” (9.525 mm) to salvage the valuable asphalt and sand.
 Grinding asphalt shingles is a recycling effort which diverts materials from the landfill and can reduce road building costs.

-A baffled grate has steel strips welded horizontally across the backside of the grate under the hole openings.
-These strips help hold long wood spears within the opening so a trailing grinding bit can break the long piece of wood into smaller fragements preventing these unwanted spears from ending up in the finished pile.
+Baffled grates have steel strips welded horizontally across the backside of the grate under the hole openings.
+These strips help hold long wood spears within the opening so a trailing grinding bit can break the long piece of wood into smaller fragments preventing these unwanted spears from ending up in the finished pile.

-The Bear Claw grinding bit utilizes carbide insert technology to create an extremely aggressive bit that is best used when grinding solid wood in a clean, contaminant free environment.
+The Bear Claw Bit utilizes carbide insert technology to create an extremely aggressive grinding bit that is best used when grinding solid wood in a clean, contaminant free environment.
 The wear-resistant carbide inserts are brazed onto the forging and resemble the claws of a bear.

 Biomass is fuel that is developed from organic materials, a renewable and sustainable source of energy used to create electricity or other forms of power.
 Biomass can be created from sources such as forest residuals, waste wood (scrap wood), crops (such as corn stover), and other organically based waste residuals.

-A bit spacer is the 0.25″ steel plate that is installed between the backside of a grinding bit and the frontside of a bit holder.
+A bit spacer is the 1/4″ (6.35 mm) steel plate that is installed between the backside of a grinding bit and the frontside of a bit holder.
 This spacer is there to protect the expensive bit holder from damage should an operator fail to notice when a grinding bit needs to be changed out due to excessive wear.

 An overlay is a process that bonds one or more metals to a base metal via welding.
 In the case of a grinding bit, the steel forging is the base metal and the overlay that is applied to the forging consists of abrasion resistant weld wire and carbide particles.
 During application, the weld wire and forging are heated creating a weld pool.
 Carbide particles of various grit sizes are introduced into this weld pool which metalurgically bonds to the steel forging.
 When the weld cools, the carbide is locked into place within and on the surface of the weld.
 The carbide overlay provides the wear resistant protection needed to prolong the service life of a grinding bit.